 The only country where the women often left this field blank or specified a very wide age range was Thailand.
 I have personally talked to many Thai women about the subject of age, and in general it was just not an issue for them.

 A possible win-win situation for both

-The Thai woman gets a chance to start a new life which was not accessible for her before, and the western man gets a chance of being with a beautiful and often much younger woman which would not have been very likely in his own country.
+The Thai woman gets a chance to start a new life which was previously not accessible for her, and the western man gets a chance of being with a beautiful and often much younger woman which would not have been very likely in his own country.